Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Risk Groups for Squamous Cell Carcinoma

 Risk assessment of the primary tumour guides treatment plan and follow-up for patients.
-NCCN, AJCC, and Brigham & Women’s Guidelines are commonly used24.
+NCCN, AJCC, and Brigham & Women’s Guidelines are commonly used (Marcil et al., 2000).

-The British Association of Dermatologies stratifies SCC into low risk, high risk and very high risk.
-These risk categories are determined by the patient, macroscopic and microscopic findings, as explained below.
+The British Association of Dermatologies stratifies SCC into low-risk, high-risk, and very high-risk.
+These risk categories are determined by the patient, macroscopic and microscopic findings, as explained below (Keohane et al., 2021).

 • Patient: immune status